sourcegraph/handbook/content/departments/product-engineering/product/process/product_feedback_rotation.md

   - If there is no feedback in the item, it can be archived.
   - When you are complete with a note that isn’t getting “archived” – please mark it as “processed.”

-For SourcegraphWeb insights, there are additional routing rules:
+For SourcegraphWeb notes, there are additional routing rules:

 - Browser uninstalls: Assign to Joel Kwartler
 - Has contact email: Assign to Ryan Phillips (interested in contacting open source users for the Sourcegraph Cloud effort)